Dofollow and Nofollow backlinks are often searched when it comes to Search Engine Optimization.

 Moreover, these Nofollows aren’t passed through Google’s PageRank algorithm.

-So, when Google does this, you won’t be able to improve your link juice any time soon.
+So, when Google does this, you won’t be able to improve your link juice.

 Where as Dofollow links allow search engine bots to follow the links.
 The more Dofollow links you have, the more link juice you get.